divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 Validation and Overrides
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When executing an operation that supports the ``timeoutMS`` option, drivers
+When executing an operation, drivers MUST ignore any deprecated timeout
-MUST raise a validation error if ``timeoutMS`` is set on the operation or is
-inherited from the collection/database/client levels in conjunction with one
+options if ``timeoutMS`` is set on the operation or is inherited from the
-of the deprecated timeout options.
+collection/database/client levels.
 In addition to being set at these levels,
 the timeout for an operation can also be expressed via an explicit
 ClientSession (see `Convenient Transactions API`_).
 In this case, the timeout
 on the session MUST be used as the ``timeoutMS`` value for the operation.
 Drivers MUST raise a validation error if an explicit session with a timeout
 is used and the ``timeoutMS`` option is set at the operation level.

-See `Drivers error if timeoutMS is used with a deprecated timeout option`__
+See `timeoutMS overrides deprecated timeout options`__.
-and `Option validation does not occur at the database or collection levels`__.

 Errors
 ~~~~~~